kevinVervier/metagm/README.md

 ## metagm_build module

 This section describes the process of building databases for different softwares (Kraken, Bracken, Mash, ...) using a list of reference genomes.
+It also takes care of submitting all the jobs on farm and manage job dependencies.

 ![metagm_build_pipeline](img/metagm_build_pipeline.PNG)